moebrowne/mountainofcode.co.uk/posts/2025-09-24_silverstone-sst-ml08b-carry-handle.md

 I think I need to adjust the design so the carbon fibre tube is positivily retained, relying on friction isn't enough.

 I needed it the next day, so I printed it again with thicker walls, but I think this was a mistake.
-If it fails I'd rather the loops failed rather than deform the case or shearing off a screw.
+If it fails I'd rather the loops failed than deform the case or shearing off a screw.
 I will adjust the z-seam so it doesn't align with a corner.

 |x|(/3d/silverstone-sst-ml08b-carry-handle_handle.stl)